-The aim of this policy is to ensure that the school admits, as far as is possible, those young persons whose special educational needs can be met effectively met and in doing so ensure progress in all aspects of their development.
-This is with the intention to maintain long placements for the young people and prevent further educational disruption for them.
+The aim of this policy is to ensure that the school admits, as far as is possible, those pupils whose special educational needs can be met effectively and in doing so ensure progress in all aspects of their development.
+This is with the intention to maintain placement and to prevent further educations disruption for them.